 Apologies, this event has been cancelled.
 The exhibition will still remain open until 8.30pm.

 A final chance to view the exhibition before we close for the festive season.

 Trademark John Heartfield Professor Andres Zervigon shared John Heartfield's journey from advertising student to political photomontage artist.

 Peter Kennard: Visual Dissent Renowned photomontage artist Peter Kennard joined us to discuss his new book and the influence of John Heartfield upon his work.

-Launching in Spring 2020, this exhibition brings together work by Dorothy Bohm, Gerti Deutsch, Lotte Meitner-Graf alongside lesser-known women photographers who came to Britain as refugees in the 1930s.
+This exhibition brings together work by Dorothy Bohm, Gerti Deutsch and Lotte Meitner-Graf alongside lesser-known women photographers who came to Britain as refugees in the 1930s.

 Showcasing portraiture, photo-stories and East End street photography, the exhibition will reflect upon these artists' representations of 'Britishness', considering how their experience as female outsiders shaped their images.
 It will be accompanied by a one-day Symposium, delivered in partnership with Birkbeck.
 Further details coming soon.

-Alongside, we're collaborating with Fast Forward Women in Photography on a dynamic series of public talks exploring the work of 10 contemporary women photographers from migrant/displaced backgrounds.
+A public talks programme will collaborate with Fast Forward Women in Photography to explore the work of contemporary women photographers from migrant and displaced backgrounds.

 More details coming soon.

 Supported using public funding by the National Lottery through Arts Council England & the Barry Amiel & Norman Melburn Trust and the Paul Mellon Centre.